Also See: Editor's Note, Endorsements, and Purchase Information

 "With the environment, climate change, and global warming taking center stage in the national debate, the issues seem insurmountable and certainly unsolvable at the local level.
 Written by Chris Maser, international consultant on forest ecology, sustainable forestry practices, and sustainable development, Social-Environmental Planning: The Design Interface Between Everyforest and Everycity focuses on community based solutions, emphasizing how the heavy lifting of sustainability will always be done inside existing cities and communities.
 Based on the author's forty years of experience, the book covers the sustainability of the planet and its population when dealing with climate change.

 "The book provides an in-depth understanding of the commonalities of pattern between Everyforest and Everycity.
 Maser suggests that before changes can be made, society must adapt to the circumstances of global climate change as they already are, and then determine what we can do to stabilize global climate as effectively and quickly as possible.
 He explores the reciprocal interface between communities and the landscape and how, when this interface is recognized and understood, it can create solutions that work.
-With this comprehension, people can adapt to the present and begin determining what they can do now to leave the planet a little better for each generation."—Publisher's Description.
-(Return to Top of Page)
+With this comprehension, people can adapt to the present and begin determining what they can do now to leave the planet a little better for each generation."—Wageningen UR Library Catalogue.

 Purchase Information: